rages4calm/oneshotsmith/DEPLOYMENT_CHECKLIST.md

 ### Step 4: Update README on GitHub

-After pushing, update the README to replace `YOUR_USERNAME`:
+After pushing, update the README to replace `rages4calm`:

 1. Edit `README.md`
-2. Replace all instances of `YOUR_USERNAME` with your GitHub username
+2. Replace all instances of `rages4calm` with your GitHub username
 3. Commit and push:

 ```bash